 The general policy and practice of the district is to not engage in the collection, disclosure, or use of personal information collected from students for the purpose of marketing or for selling that information.
 The district will make reasonable arrangements to protect student privacy to the extent possible in the event of any such collection, disclosure, or use of personal information.
 "Personal information," for purposes of this policy, means individually identifiable information about a student including: a student or parent's first and last name, home address, telephone number, and social security number.
 The term "personal information," for purposes of this policy, does not include information collected from students for the exclusive purpose of developing, evaluating, or providing educational products or services for, or to, students or educational institutions.
-This exception includes the following examples: (1) college or postsecondary education recruitment, or military recruitment; (2) book clubs, magazines, and programs providing access to low-cost literary products; (3) curriculum and instructional materials used by elementary schools and secondary schools; (4) tests and assessments used by elementary schools and secondary schools to provide cognitive, evaluative, diagnostic, clinical, aptitude, or achievement information about student, or to generate other statistically useful data for the purpose of securing such tests and assessments, and the subsequent analysis and public release of the aggregate data from such tests and assessments; (5) the sale by student of products or services to raise funds for school-related or education-related activities; and (6) student recognition programs.
+This exception includes the following examples: (1) college or postsecondary education recruitment, or military recruitment; (2) book clubs, magazines, and programs providing access to low-cost literary products; (3) curriculum and instructional materials used by elementary schools and secondary schools; (4) tests and assessments used by elementary schools and secondary schools; (4) tests and assessments used by elementary schools and secondary schools to provide cognitive, evaluative, diagnostic, clinical, aptitude, or achievement information about student, or to generate other statistically useful data for the purpose of securing such tests and assessments; (5) the sale by student of products or services to raise funds for school-related or education-related activities; and (6) student recognition programs.